 Keep in mind that every job will be different.
 Some people I’ve spoken to had several layers of wallpaper.
 I was lucky enough to only have one layer.
-You should also be mindful of lead paint if you have an older house and take the proper precautions to deal with it (NJ.com has a good article on this).
+You should also be mindful of lead paint if you have an older house and take the proper precautions to deal with it.

 If you’re unsure if you have lead paint or other hazardous materials on your wall consult with a professional.